RediSearch/RediSearch/docs/Commands.md

 ```

 !!! note
-    In this example, author data is stored in keys with the prefix `author:details:<id>` and book data is stored in keys with the prefix `book:details:<id>`.
+    In this example, keys for author data use the key pattern `author:details:<id>` while keys for book data use the pattern `book:details:<id>`.

 Indexing only authors whose names start with "G":